zaidfayaz/React/react_practice/1-Introduction.md

                    Error handling method

 1)static getDerivedStateFromError(error)
-2)componentDidCatch(error,info) : when there is an error either during rendering, in a lifecycle method  or in the  constructor of any child component
+2)componentDidCatch(error,info) : when there is an error either during rendering, in a lifecycle method  or in the  constructor of any child component.

                              Fragments